FrancescoDeRos/ionianbasin/README.md

     (all the articles that have been read during the thesis writing). #check the folder refs/#

 The aim is to maintain a reproducible and transparent archive of the numerical tests conducted for regional waveform modeling studies in the area that has been studied.
 I hope whichever user interested in these kind of simulations will find this repository useful for its studies.

+***
+### Important lookup table for ionianbasin repository -  main sources consulted for Master's thesis work.
+Uploaded September 2025.
+Francesco De Rose.
+Cosenza, Calabria.
+### Everything in this page is free to produce, share and build for one's needs.
+No limits. - To contact ---> derose.fr@gmail.com <-----
+### Time and Location - Cosenza, Calabria 23092025.
+***

 ---------------------
 Simulations were run with the aid of Newton cluster, Rende(CS) (http://newton-1.hpcc.unical.it) and with the SPECFEM3D software (https://specfem.org/).